 The Brown Daily Herald, Brown University

 The Brown Daily Herald is the college newspaper at Brown University.
-It publishes every Monday through Friday during the school year as well as special editions for commencement, summer, and orientation; the circulation is currently 4,000.
+It publishes every Monday through Friday during the school year as well as special editions for commencement and orientation; the circulation is currently 2,500.
 The Herald is the second-oldest college newspaper among college dailies in America.
 The paper is completely independent of the university both financially and editorially.
-It employs over 250 volunteers who work as editors, business managers, reporters, designers, photographers, and artists.
-The paper is overseen by a Board of Trustees that includes two editorial staffers, two business staffers and five alumni of the Herald.
+It employs over 230 volunteers who work as editors, business managers, reporters, designers, photographers, and artists.
+The paper is overseen by a Board of Directors that includes two editorial staffers, two business staffers and five alumni of the Herald.

 Apart from being the second-oldest college daily, there are several things about The Brown Daily Herald that are impressive.
 It has one of the largest staffs among college newspapers.
-The paper also publishes the BlogDailyHerald which is a student-run blog that keeps up with local events and offers fun distractions for students; and the online magazine Post, which is a weekly arts and culture magazine available every Thursday.
+The paper also publishes the BlogDailyHerald which is a student-run blog that keeps up with local events and offers fun distractions for students; and the magazine Post-, which is a weekly arts and culture magazine available every Friday in print and online.
 The paper was published for the first time in 1891.
 The most interesting tidbit about the history of The Herald is that it was planned entirely in secret and there was no announcement before the first edition was distributed outside every dorm on December 2nd in 1891.